tweag/nickel/RATIONALE.md

 the configuration language has no reason to suspect that `id` and `baseURL` contents have been mistakingly swapped.
 It would need to be aware of the fact that `id` should be an integer and `baseURL` a string.
-Surely, an error will eventually pop up downstream in the pipeline, but how and when ?
+Surely, an error will eventually pop up downstream in the pipeline, but how and when?
 Will the bug be easy to track down if the data has gone through several transformations, inside the program itself or later in the pipeline ?
 Using types, the generating language is no more oblivious to these external schemas and can model them